 The folder TheFive macros contains the marcro Part1A, Part1B, Part2A, Part2B and Part3 along with a plotting macro.

 The folders DIA_Run and PI_Demo_GSK contain examples based on two publicly available data sets (supplied).

-The folder Causal includes an alternative Part2B macro that allows a method based on causal inference by (White et al. to be published) has been integrated into Part2A and is now available automatically.
+The method based on causal inference by (White et al. to be published) has been integrated into Part2A and is now available automatically.